dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 A: Ethics, personal organization, trustworthiness, and business principles knowledge.
 B: Creative thinking, decision-making, learning ability, and understanding of business principles.
 C: Creative thinking, systems thinking, personal organization, and industry-specific knowledge.
-D: Decision-making, learning ability, ethics, and industry-specific knowledge.
+D: Decision-making, learning ability, ethics, and industry-specific knowledge and experience.
 Answer: B
 Explanation: Skills crucial for defining a business case include creative thinking for cost-benefit analysis, decision-making for comparing solutions, and learning to understand business principles and objectives.